 Understanding this is the first step to managing it.
 Your nerves follow the Yerkes-Dodson law of optimal arousal.
 The goal isn't to eliminate nerves entirely, but to keep them in the sweet spot where they enhance rather than hinder your performance.

-Research shows that what you do the day before significantly impacts your interview performance.
-Here's your evidence-backed preparation routine:
+What you do the day before significantly impacts your interview performance [2].
+Here's your preparation routine:

 Goal | What to Do | Why It Works |